 The amount/weight of cargo the truck is transporting:

 The average weight of a semi-truck’s load is between 70,000 and 80,000 pounds.

 The state in which the truck is operating:

-Different states allow different maximum load capacity’s for commercial trucks.
+Different states allow different maximum load capacity for commercial trucks.
 South Dakota, the state that allows the most weight to be transported, allows up to 171,000 pounds to be delivered on non-interstate roads.

-As truck accident attorneys in St. Louis we have dealt with a great deal of automobile accidents involving semi-trucks, 18-wheelers and other commercial trucks.
+As truck accident attorneys in St. Louis we have dealt with many automobile accidents involving semi-trucks, 18-wheelers, and other commercial trucks.
 We have seen the catastrophic damages that are the result of these massive vehicles colliding with consumer vehicles.
 If you or a loved one has been injured in a commercial trucking accident contact us to find out your options!